IrvingVasquez3/VENDING-MACHINE/README.md

 In this section, the codes that compose this project will be described.

+## Main Code (main)

+General structure:

+Inputs (in):

+-	clk100Mhz: Main system clock.

+-	Inputs for the switches, which select the coins of the different possible values: $1, $2, $5, $10.
+Represented by the switches (UP, DOP, CP, DP).

+-	To select the product, 5 switches were used to choose the product to be dispensed.
+Within the code, it was declared as a vector, with the name (PRODUCT_IN).

+-	Another of the switches used was to select the product (CONF_COMPRA).

+-	In order to reset the system, a push button declared within the code as (RST) was used.

+Outputs (out):

+-	LEDS: When the purchase is made (the money deposited is equal to or greater than the value of the product), they will be activated in a cascade to inform you that the product has been dispensed.

+-	seg_display: Output that represents the segments of a seven-segment display.

+-	select_display: Output indicating which digit should be shown on the seven-segment display.

+Modules and Submodules:

+-	Frequency Dividers (div_freq):

+-	Generates several clocks divided from the main frequency (clk100Mhz).

+-	They are used to create several clocks of different frequencies for different modules.

+     Debouncer (debouncer):

+-	Used to debounce button signals (UP, DOP, CP, DP, RST, BUY_CONF).

+-	Provides debounced (UP_IN_SIN_REB, DOP_IN_SIN_REB, etc.) and pulsed signals.

+     Money Adder (money_sum):

+-	Add up the money received based on the buttons pressed and monitor the status of the system.

+-	Generates signals such as sign_DineroRecibido and sign_RecibeMinero.

+     Number Divisor for Display (divNum_Uni_Dec):

+-	Divides the number of money, change and price into digits for display on seven-segment displays.

+     Product Selector (select_product):

+-	Controls product selection and obtains the price of the selected product.

+     Dispenser States (dispenser_states):

+-	Control the status of the dispenser based on product selection, confirmation and money received.

+-	Generates control signals such as signal_Dispense_out and signal_Give_change_out.

+     GetChange (get_change):

+-	Calculates the change that must be delivered to the user.

+     Show Dispense LEDs (show_dispense_leds):

+-	Controls the LED display based on the dispensing status and purchase confirmation.

+Display demultiplexer (demux_display):

+-	Controls the display on the seven-segment display depending on the system status.

+Workflow:

+-	The code uses multiple split clocks to synchronize different parts of the system.

+-	The debouncer is used to clean up button signals.

+-	The money adder manages the money received and controls the delivery of products and exchange.

+-	The product selector gets the price of the selected product.

+-	The status of the dispenser and the change module control the workflow for dispensing products and change.

+-	The display modules control the presentation on LEDs and seven-segment displays.

 ## Frequency Divider (div_freq_1_hz).

 The code is divided into two processes, gen_clock and persecond.
 The gen_clock process is responsible for counting and updating the clock state.
 When the counter reaches its maximum value (max_count), the clock is inverted (from 0 to 1 or vice versa).
 The counter is then reset to 0.